Health & Safety

 But this doesn’t mean they can be used indefinitely.

-Loss of moisture, ineffectiveness and the accumulation of mold are all reasons why you might stop using a pack of wipes.
+Loss of moisture, ineffectiveness and the accumulation of mold are all reasons why you might stop using a pack.

-But are expired wipes safe to use on your baby?
+But are expired ones safe to use on your baby?

-And is there anything you can do to increase the shelf life of a pack of baby wipes?
+And is there anything you can do to increase the shelf life of a pack?

 Let’s take a look.